 Straubel’s company is clearly expecting the demand for batteries to increase exponentially in the coming years and has plans to expand that capacity to 500GWh by 2030, or enough for 5 million EVs each year.

 They also plan to build a similar facility in Europe by 2023.

 “These numbers sound insane, but when you look at what the market needs, I’m like holy cow — is this even aggressive enough.
 Somebody’s got to do this.
 In fact, we need at least four companies doing similarly aggressive, crazy things all in the same timeline,” Straubel told Bloomberg.

-The company plans to announced the location for this new facility in 2022.
+The company plans to announce the location for this new facility in 2022.
 Redwood Materials currently has three facilities in Nevada, but they are seeking a new location further east according to the press release.